My Next Chapter

 a Yahoo purple app icon shape with the iconic lowercase 'y!' logo in it, with a hand drawn arrow pointing to another app icon shaped yellow square with a question mark on it.

-Against these headwinds, we found a path forward when Yahoo Finance acquired Commonstock nearly two years ago.
+Despite these headwinds, we found a path forward when Yahoo Finance acquired Commonstock nearly two years ago.
 Transitioning overnight1 from a tight-knit team of fewer than 20 people to becoming part of one of the internet’s oldest and most iconic companies was an experience I’ll never forget.

-At Yahoo Finance, I’m incredibly proud of the work we accomplished — especially in launching social features2 that encourage investors of all backgrounds to connect, learn, and grow together.
+At Yahoo Finance, I’m incredibly proud of the work we accomplished — especially launching social features2 that encourage investors of all backgrounds to connect, learn, and grow together.
 Seeing a vibrant community begin to flourish on such an established platform reinforced my belief in the power of community-driven products.

-So today was my last day at Yahoo Finance.
+So, today was my last day at Yahoo Finance.
 I’ll be taking a couple weeks off to reset, and then I’m excited to be joining the team at Whatnot! 🥳🎉

 The Whatnot brand lockup, containing the Whatnot 'w' icon and the 'Whatnot' wordmark stylized in warm black on a whatnot yellow background.